bluenote-1577/skani/README.md

 1. **Accurate ANI calculations for MAGs**. skani is accurate for incomplete and medium-quality metagenome-assembled genomes (MAGs) as opposed to sketching methods (e.g. Mash), which may underestimate ANI for incomplete MAGs.

+2. **Aligned fraction results**. skani outputs the fraction of genome aligned as opposed to sketching based methods.

-2. **Fast computations**.
+3. **Fast computations**.
 Indexing/sketching is ~ 3x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).

-3. **Efficient database search**.
-Querying a genome against a preprocessed GTDB database (>65000 genomes) takes a few seconds with a single processor and ~4.5 GB of RAM.
+4. **Efficient database search**.
+Querying a genome against a preprocessed GTDB database (>65000 genomes) takes a few seconds with a single processor and ~5 GB of RAM.
 Constructing a database from genome sequences takes a few minutes to an hour.

-4. **Efficient AAI calculation on DNA sequences**. skani can setimate AAI between two DNA sequences (i.e. no gene prediction needed).
+5. **Efficient AAI calculation on DNA sequences**. skani can setimate AAI between two DNA sequences (i.e. no gene prediction needed).
 AAI calculation for two genomes takes at most 1 second.
 Querying against a database can take a few minutes.

 ##  Install